 Professor in Residence

-Nelson Morgan is the Deputy Director (and former Director) of the International Computer Science Institute (ICSI), an independent not-for profit research laboratory that is closely affiliated with UC Berkeley.
+Nelson Morgan is the Director of the International Computer Science Institute (ICSI), an independent not-for profit research laboratory that is closely affiliated with UC Berkeley.
 He has also led the Speech Group at ICSI since 1988.
 He is is a Professor-in-residence in the EECS Department at the University of California at Berkeley, where he received his Ph.D. as an NSF Fellow in 1980.
 He has been working on problems in signal processing and pattern recognition since 1974, with a primary emphasis on speech processing.
 He is a former Editor-in-chief of

 Speech Communication, and has been a member of the IEEE Speech Technical Committee, the IEEE Neural Networks Committee, and the ISCA Advisory Council.
 He is also a Fellow of the IEEE and of the International Speech Communication Association (ISCA).
 In 1997, he received the Signal Processing Magazine best paper award.
 He was the Principal Investigator for the multi-site coalition, funded by the DARPA EARS Novel Approaches project, which was the 2002-5 U.S. government program focusing on long-term progress in speech recognition.
-Professor Morgan has roughly 200 publications, including three books; his most recent book is a text (written jointly with Ben Gold, and more recently its second edition with Dan Ellis) on speech and audio signal processing.
+Professor Morgan has over 200 publications, including three books; his most recent book is a text (written jointly with Ben Gold, and more recently its second edition with Dan Ellis) on speech and audio signal processing.
 He holds a number of patents in speech processing methods, including one that is currently being used in millions of CDMA cell phones.
 His current research interests include the redesign from first principles of the primary signal processing used in speech recognition systems and the use of neural networks for the design of these new features.
 Professor Morgan is also on a number of Boards: the Scientific Advisory Board for IDIAP, a Swiss research institute; the Excellence Cluster on Multimodal Computing and Interaction in Saarbruecken, Germany; the International Advisory Board for the National Institute of Informatics (Japan); the Speech Communication Editorial Board; and Sensory, Inc.'s Advisory Board.

 - O. Vinyals and N. Morgan, "Deep vs. Wide: Depth on a Budget for Robust Speech Recognition," in Proceedings of the 14th Annual Conference of the International Speech Communication Association (Interspeech 2013), 2013.